 VAT Exemption on Buying a Real Estate in Turkey

 Buying a real estate or investing in Turkey has already become an unmissable chance lately.
-Advantages such as VAT discounts, resetting stamp duties, and granting Turkish citizenship for those who purchased a real estate for at least 1 million dollars made the country favorable.
+Advantages such as VAT discounts, resetting stamp duties, and granting Turkish citizenship for those who purchased a real estate for at least 250.000 USD made the country favorable.
 After all these developments, Turkish Government has abolished VAT on property sales to foreigners for attracting more international investors.
 Law about the VAT exemption was approved by the Turkish Parliament on 1st of April, 2017.

 Some Turkish citizens residing abroad and foreign citizens will not pay VAT on condition of getting newly property from the construction company.
 Those unfairly benefitting from the exemption will be held liable for the uncollected taxes, and will be subject to tax penalty.